Lullabot/fivefifteen/README.md

 1. Install yeoman and bower with `npm install -g yo bower`.
 1. Install any node dependencies with `npm install`.
 1. Install any bower components with `bower install`.
+1. Install compass for building Sass with `gem install compass`
 1. Run the app with `grunt server`.

 ### Troubleshooting